Flipping vs renting is a constant debate that rumbles on amongst real estate investors. This begs the question, is it better to rent or flip houses?

 Check out our guide to maximizing your fix and flip property’s ARV (after repair value) to maximize your ROI.

 Easy and quick to receive funds

-Hard money lenders focus most of their valuation on the subject property when determining the loan terms and amount.
+Private money lenders focus most of their valuation on the subject property when determining the loan terms and amount.
 On the ‘flipside’, traditional lenders – like banks and credit unions – base this on the borrowers credit rating, employment status, and a number of other factors.
 This closes the door for a lot of first time investors.
 Furthermore, the amount of red tape slows down how quickly you can get the funding, not ideal if your dream fix and flip property is in high demand.
-Whereas hard money financing can be in your bank account within a week.
+Whereas private money financing can be in your bank account within a week.